 Freeland CE Primary School is committed to creating an environment where exemplary behaviour is at the heart of productive learning.
 Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.
 Our behaviour policy guides staff to teach pupils self-discipline and not blind compliance, thinking about the consequences of their actions on themselves and others.
-Through the consistent use of the behaviour policy our school's aims and values will be shared and demonstrated.
+Through the consistent use of the behaviour policy our schools aims and values will be shared and demonstrated.

-As a Church of England school we have adopted the parable of the mustard seed to demonstrate our vision and we celebrate that we are a community where every member, from the tiniest seed to the fullest tree, is nurtured and cared for.
+As a Church of England school we have taken the parable of the mustard seed to demonstrate our mission and we celebrate that we are a community where every member, from the tiniest seed to the fullest tree, is nurtured and cared for.
 Everyone can flourish and be ready to fly the nest and soar high.
 We come together to grow, learn, love and be loved.
-To this end, everything is underpinned by our values of honesty, compassion, forgiveness and love.